-Questions about this policy and requests for training (or support to go through the stages) or information on dealing with bullying or harassment should be directed to a member of the Executive Team or the Business Operations Manager.
-Staff are invited to comment on this policy and suggest ways in which it might be improved by contacting Business Operations Manager or a member of the Executive Team.
+Questions about this policy and requests for training (or support to go through the stages) or information on dealing with bullying or harassment should be directed to a member of the Executive Team or the Strategic Lead - Business Operations.
+Staff are invited to comment on this policy and suggest ways in which it might be improved by contacting the Strategic Lead - Business Operations or a member of the Executive Team.